 Hen Wrych Hall Tower (Wales)

 Relax next to the open fire in this romantic castle tower for two in County Conwy’s astounding Gwrych Castle.
-These luxurious accommodations are on three floors dating back to around 1822.
-It was designed by Lord and Lady Bamford Hesketh and architect Thomas Rickman.
+These luxurious accommodations are on three floors and date back to around 1822.
+Lord designed them and Lady Bamford Hesketh and architect Thomas Rickman.

-The cozy ground-floor has a country-style kitchen and a table for two where you can enjoy your meals.
-Then, you can curl up on the sofa in front of the television, as the log burner warms you up.
+The cosy ground floor has a country-style kitchen and a table for two where you can enjoy your meals.
+Then, you can curl up on the sofa in front of the television as the log burner warms you up.

-The hand-carved mahogany staircase takes you up to the first floor with the Victorian bathroom and the landing with an antique bookcase.
+The hand-carved mahogany staircase leads to the first floor, which features a Victorian bathroom and a landing with an antique bookcase.

 The second floor has the Master bedroom with its Elizabethan-style, four-poster bed.

-Take a stroll through the peaceful gardens of the Castle, or tour the surrounding woodland and hillsides nearby, for a wonderful and enjoyable stay.
-Just one mile away, you’ll find several local pubs, restaurants, and shops.
+Take a stroll through the peaceful gardens of the Castle, or tour the nearby surrounding woodland and hillsides for a beautiful and enjoyable stay.
+You’ll find several local pubs, restaurants, and shops just one mile away.

 You can stay at this fantastic home for £436 per week.